Feliix42/RoboLab-WS1415-TUD/README.md

 4. Extract the files from the archive, rename the folder `workspace_simulation` to `Simulation-Workspace`.

-5. Now copy this folder in the Repo and pull it again to overwrite the example files.
+5. Now copy this folder in the Repo and `git checkout -- .` to discard all changes made during the copying process.

 6. **You're done!**